vedph/cadmus-bricks-shell-v3/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.4.

-This is Cadmus bricks version 3, derived from [Cadmus bricks version 2](https://github.com/vedph/cadmus-bricks-shell-v2).
+This is [Cadmus](https://myrmex.github.io/overview/cadmus/) bricks version 3, derived from [Cadmus bricks version 2](https://github.com/vedph/cadmus-bricks-shell-v2).
+In Cadmus, bricks are small UI widgets providing frequently used logic and UX, and used as the building blocks for part or fragment editors.

 V2 retains its own repository for compatibility purposes, while new development will occur on V3 only.
 The API of the components has not changed, except for these ⚠️ breaking changes:

 - all the image annotation components have been moved to a separate [new repository](https://github.com/vedph/ngx-annotorious), refactored for Annotorious V3.
 Bricks V2 still depend on Annotorious V2, which is now deprecated.
 In this repository, a new separate library provides the core wrapper for using Annotorious V3 in Angular.
 Cadmus bricks V3 libraries depend on it, and are found in the same repository.
 - a new [flags set brick](projects/myrmidon/cadmus-ui-flag-set/README.md) replaces the legacy (V2) [Cadmus UI flags picker](https://github.com/vedph/cadmus-bricks-shell-v2/blob/master/projects/myrmidon/cadmus-ui-flags-picker/README.md), which was much harder to use, and also provides new features in addition to all those provided by the legacy V2 component.
 So, if your components relied on that legacy component, you should upgrade them to use the new one, which is a very simple procedure.

-All the V3 bricks align with modern Angular, so they are standalone components, and use signal-based input and output properties.
+All the V3 bricks start from **major version number 8**, and align with modern Angular, so they are standalone components, and use signal-based input and output properties.

 To use a brick: